mattdelupi/flight-sim/README.md

 This is a collection of MATLAB scripts that allows to simulate aircraft motions, evaluate trim conditions, simulate take-off, and visualize maneuvers.

+For more detailed information see the technical Report.pdf file.

 ## Kinematics

 Tools to visualize aircraft orientation or maneuver using both formulations: Euler angles or Quaternions.